-The Veirs Mill Corridor Master Plan area is predominantly characterized by low-density, single-family homes supported by schools, parks and religious institutions.
+The Veirs Mill Corridor Master Plan area is predominantly characterized by low-density, single-family homes supported by schools, parks and religious institutions, as shown in Map 2.
 The plan area also includes two-family homes (duplexes) within the Connecticut Avenue Estates neighborhood and a limited number of townhouses.